bodulic/CATS-rf/README.md

 Per-transcript proportion of LCR bases is split into intervals defined by `u` (e.g. [0-0.2>, [0.2-0.4>...).
 This category variable is used for plotting by the CATS_rf_compare script.

-`-w`: Coverage penalty weight, default: 1.5
+`-w`: Base coverage weight, default: 1.5

 `-e`: LCR extension penalty, default: 0.5